ricsanfre/pi-cluster/docs/_docs/monitoring.md

 `kube-prometheus-stack` configure by default grafana provisioning sidecar to check only for new ConfigMaps containing label `grafana_dashboard`

-This are the default helm chart values configuring the sidecar:
+kube-prometheus-stack default helm chart values is the following

 ```yml
 grafana: